Raafina/Sitoya/README.md

 </p>

 ## Sitoya
-Sitoya is an application designed to assist the management of Artesian Water in Salam Serep Village, Semarang City in recording payments from customers and managing cash flow efficiently.
-The application provides comprehensive financial reports, enabling administrators to monitor finances and operations with greater accuracy.
+Sitoya is an website designed to help the management of Artesian Water in Desa Salam Serep , Kota Semarang in recording payments from customers and managing cash flow efficiently.
+The application provides comprehensive financial reports, enabling administrators to monitor finances and operations.

 ## 🚀 Key Feature
 <ul>